neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/5-methods/chapter.md

 }
 ```

 Look familiar?
 This is the same example from Chapter 3: Structured Storage.
-In terms of the smart contract, there's not much to add, a method that does not have the `@constant` annotation can mutate primitive and structured storage properties.
+In terms of the smart contract, there's not much to add, a method that does not have the `@constant` decorator can mutate primitive and structured storage properties.
 Otherwise, they're free to contain any valid TypeScript just like `@constant` methods.

 The main difference for the NEO•ONE client APIs is that methods require relaying a transaction to the blockchain.
 This makes sense because a non-constant method by definiton mutates storage, and we need to persist those changes to the blockchain.